Diesel gala

 Getting Here:

-A free heritage bus shuttle will operate between Cheltenham Spa Railway Station and Cheltenham Race Course station, making it easy to get to and from the event.
+A free heritage bus shuttle will operate between Cheltenham Spa Railway Station and Cheltenham Race Course station on Friday and Saturday only, making it easy to get to and from the event.
 (Details to follow)

 All contributing to this milestone year that is Railway 200!